 Champions can be contacted to discuss the implementation of the LiFE action plans.
 Many of our wonderful champions are pictured in each framework section.

 We acknowledge and celebrate our sustainability achievements and initiatives.
 We do this by a dedicated Vice-Chancellor’s Award for Excellence in Sustainability and the Sustainability Champions peer-to-peer recognition program.

 We have been recognised by others for our good practices in sustainability through the following awards:

 Pictured: 2019 - Green Gown Award winners at Larnach Castle, Dunedin, NZ

 (Centre front row - Charles Sturt Sustainability Manager Ed Maher and Kym Witney-Soanes and Michelle Wilkinson with Charles Sturt's Award for Continuous Improvement across all areas of the LiFE framework)

 We are also the first University in Australia to achieve certified carbon neutrality.

 Under LiFE, there are four priority areas and 16 frameworks.

 The benchmarking workshops gave us a set of action plans for the 16 frameworks.
-These showed how well CSU was performing and rated (out of four) our progress toward best practice.
-Most importantly, the actions we took from the workshops will progress CSU toward best practice.
-These graphs show our ratings across each activity area.
+These showed how well Charles Sturt University was performing and rated (out of four) our progress toward best practice.
+Most importantly, the actions we took from the workshops will progress the university toward best practice.
+These graphs show our baseline ratings across each activity area.